Avoid These Common Mistakes in PDF Accessibility and Remediation

 People using assistive technologies like screen readers can get lost and frustrated when they cannot access the information they need in PDFs.
 In such a scenario, PDF remediation helps transform your PDF into a smooth and navigable experience.
 However, the challenge lies in avoiding common pitfalls that hinder accessibility.

-In this post, we’ll explore what is PDF accessibility and the top 7 PDF Accessibility pitfalls that you must avoid to create an inclusive and frustration-free experience.
+In this post, we’ll explore PDF accessibility and all the know-how you will need to create an inclusive and frustration-free experience.
 Read on!

 Table of Contents: